PFSA President Gawie Hugo goes Stamping in London

 I agreed to meet Gawie at the Charing Cross Collectors’ market held in the underground car park below Embankment Tube Station at about 10 am.
 This stamp and coin market is open every Saturday morning and worth a quick visit when in London.
 How long it will continue is anybody’s guess.
 In its heyday in the 1990s I was a familiar face every Saturday for 8 years, sometimes getting there at 6.30 am in order to be the first to plunder the 4p a stamp albums and to snap up other bargains in SA philately.
 Sadly ‘Postmark Pete’ usually beat me to it.

 There has been a market at Charing Cross since 1690.
 It was a vegetable market until Charing Cross Station was built on the site in 1864.
 With the growth of stamp collecting as a popular hobby Stanley Gibbons opened an office at 435 Strand which became the ‘Mecca’ for British philatelists.
 Soon other stamp dealers opened shops in the area.
-By 1974 stamp dealers also occupied the historic arches below Charing Cross Station.
-When the station was redveloped in 1980, the dealers were forced out but promised that a Charing Cross Collectors’ Market would be allowed every Saturday in the basement car park for the sale of stamps, coins, postcards, militaria and ephemera.
+By 1974 stamp dealers occupied the historic arches below Charing Cross Station.
+When the station was redeveloped in 1980, the dealers were forced out but with a promise that a Charing Cross Collectors’ Market would be allowed every Saturday in the basement car park for the sale of stamps, coins, postcards, militaria and ephemera.

 Exiting Embankment Tube Station I left the warm autumn sunshine behind and descended the spiral staircase into a well-lit underground car park.
 I had not met Gawie previously but I had seen his photo in STAMP SA.
 (It’s good to have this publication as a means of staying in touch!)
 As luck would have it, I spotted Gawie immediately despite the absence of his gold chain of office.
 He was stooping over a table going through stamps on loose sheets of paper with the assistance of Ilse, his daughter.